 For the standard ball bearing, if it takes an average of 16 minutes to pull the cart out of service, tip it over, and grease two swivel casters, the average is 8 minutes of maintenance labor per caster.
 This breaks down as:

 |Grease:||.50 cents per application.
 Four times a year.||$2.00|

 |Labor:||.33 cents per minute.
 Eight minutes each at four times a year.||$10.56|

-Over an average life span of three years, and adding the additional grease and labor costs for the next two years, the real cost tops out at a total price of $69.68.
-Although the precision caster had an initial cost that was higher at $44, it was less expensive overall as no additional costs were added/needed.
+Over an average life span of three years, plus grease and labor costs for the next two years, the actual cost tops out at a total price of $69.68.
+Although the precision caster had a higher initial cost at $44, it was less expensive overall as no additional costs were added/needed.

 And with the standard ball bearings, costs related to the time and labor spent monitoring maintenance schedules and purchasing needed maintenance supplies haven’t even been added.

-It’s easy to think that casters aren’t all that different and shouldn’t require much thought when it takes time to purchase.
-Where this may be true with a caster that you are putting on your chair, for industrial carts the reality is quite different.
-These casters are designed to carry the entire load and can have great impact on the operator (ergonomics), overall productivity and operating costs.
-Buying off a spec sheet and online price shopping can be an expensive mistake if you don’t take these factors into consideration.
+It’s easy to think that casters aren’t all that different and shouldn’t require much thought when purchasing.
+Where this may be true with a caster that you are putting on your chair, the reality is quite different for industrial carts.
+These casters are designed to carry the entire load and can significantly impact the operator (ergonomics), overall productivity, and operating costs.
+Buying off a spec sheet and online price shopping can be an expensive mistake if you don’t consider all these factors.

 When determining the best and most cost-effective caster for your application, it’s important to factor in all the variables.
-A quality caster is going to last longer and perform better to meet your overall needs.
+A quality caster will last longer and perform better to meet your overall needs.
 If you have questions about choosing the most efficient and cost-effective ergonomic caster for your application, give Caster Concepts a call at 517-680-7950